 The record in this case shows that more than ten calendar days elapsed between the mailing date and the date this appeal was filed.
-The lowa Supreme Court has declared that there is a mandatory duty to file appeals from unemployment insurance decisions within the time allotted by statute, and that the administrative law judge has no authority to change the decision of a representative if a timely appeal is not filed.
+The Iowa Supreme Court has declared that there is a mandatory duty to file appeals from unemployment insurance decisions within the time allotted by statute, and that the administrative law judge has no authority to change the decision of a representative if a timely appeal is not filed.
 Franklin v.
 Iowa Dep't of Job Serv., 277 N.W.2d 877, 881 (Iowa 1979).
 Compliance with appeal notice provisions is jurisdictional unless the facts of a case show that the notice was invalid.
 Beardslee v.
-Iowa Dep't of Job Serv., 276 N.W.2d 373, 377 (Iowa 1979); see also In re Appeal of Elliott, 319 N.W.2d 244, 247 (Iowa 1982).
+Iowa Dep't of Job Serv., 276 N.W.2d 373, 377 (lowa 1979); see also In re Appeal of Elliott, 319 N.W.2d 244, 247 (lowa 1982).
 The question in this case thus becomes whether the appellant was deprived of a reasonable opportunity to assert an appeal in a timely fashion.
 Hendren v.
 Iowa Emp't Sec.
 Comm'n, 217 N.W.2d 255 (Iowa 1974); Smith v.
 Iowa Emp't Sec.
-Comm'n, 212 N.W.2d 471, 472 (Iowa 1973).
+Comm'n, 212 N.W.2d 471, 472 (lowa 1973).
+The claimant tried to file his appeal with his cell phone internet coverage which is limited in his area.
+The claimant then filed his appeal at his daughter's home using her internet coverage on March 14, 2015.
+The claimant did not try to mail his appeal because he had not thought about it as an option.
+Pursuant to Iowa Admin.
+Code rules 871-26.2(96)(1) and 871-24.35(96)(1), appeals are considered filed when postmarked, if mailed.
+Messina v.
+Iowa Dep't of Job Serv., 341 N.W.2d 52 (lowa 1983).
+In light of the spotty coverage, the claimant had several days upon receipt to file his appeal and could have used a computer (rather than cell phone) or mailed his appeal.
 The record shows that the appellant did have a reasonable opportunity to file a timely appeal.

-The administrative law judge concludes that failure to follow the clear written instructions to file a timely appeal within the time prescribed by the lowa Employment Security Law was not due to any Agency error or misinformation or delay or other action of the United States Postal Service pursuant to Iowa Admin.
+The administrative law judge concludes that the claimant's failure to file a timely appeal within the time prescribed by the lowa Employment Security Law was not due to any Agency error or misinformation or delay or other action of the United States Postal Service pursuant to Iowa Admin.
 Code r.
 871-24.35(2).
 The administrative law judge further concludes that the appeal was not timely filed pursuant to Iowa Code § 96.6(2), and the administrative law judge lacks jurisdiction to make a determination with respect to the nature of the appeal.
 See, Beardslee v.
 Iowa Dep't of Job Serv., 276 N.W.2d 373 (Iowa 1979) and Franklin v.
 Iowa Dep't of Job Serv., 277 N.W.2d 877 (Iowa 1979).